Bacău County

 Bacău County ([baˈkəw]) is a county (județ) of Romania, in Western Moldavia, with its capital city at Bacău.
 It has one commune, Ghimeș-Făget, in Transylvania.

 Geography

 This county has a total area of 6621 km2.

 In the western part of the county there are mountains from the Eastern Carpathian group.
 Here, along the valleys of the Oituz River and Trotuș River, there are two important links between Moldavia and Transylvania.
 On the East side, the heights decrease and the lowest point can be found on the Siret River valley which crosses the county from North to South down the middle.
 On the East side there is the Moldavian Plateau crossed by many small rivers.

 Flora and fauna

-Bears, wolves, foxes, wild boars, and squirrels inhabit Bacău County's mountains, particularly in its rural Slănic-Moldova region; the remnants of the local deers are preserved in Mănăstirea Cașin.
+Bears, wolves, foxes, wild boars, and squirrels inhabit Bacău County's mountains, particularly in its rural Slănic-Moldova region; the remnants of the local deer are preserved in Mănăstirea Cașin.